Narek-Pogosian/new-project/README.md

 # E-Commerce Project with Next.js 15

+## About

-This is an e-commerce project built with Next.js 15, featuring both an admin section for managing categories and products, and a customer-facing shop interface with product sorting, filtering, and pagination.
+This is an e-commerce project built with Next.js 15, Tailwind and Prisma, featuring both an admin section for managing categories and products, and a customer-facing shop interface with product sorting, filtering, and pagination.
 It also includes individual product detail pages for customers.

 ![image](/public/screenshot.webp)

-## Tech Stack

-- **Next.js**
-- **Tailwind**
-- **Postgres**
-- **Prisma**

 ## Features